Sushant Sengar - Product Head - Payments

 Under pressure from multiple forces, successful banks will develop a new payments model better suited to changing times.
 New technologies are opening up new opportunities for businesses to offer new kinds of products and solutions to consumers and businesses.
 By 2025, we will all pay for things in a variety of ways and authenticating payments in new ways too.
-That’s why an always on 24x7, resilient and cost-effective solution will be critical.
+That’s why an always on 24x7, resilient, an extensible, and future-proof solution will be critical.

-We firmly believe that AI and data are the “secret sauce” for banks to leverage better personalised product offerings, to stay competitive and gain market share.
+We firmly believe that AI and data are the “secret sauce” for banks to leverage targeted and personalized product offerings, to stay competitive and gain market share.

 The next few years will be critical for the success of the innovation opportunity within the payments landscape.
 Looking ahead, a clear strategy is essential for banks that want to avoid disruption in the face of this industry overhaul.
 The stakes are high – ignoring the transition could have significant costs in the future, or risk disintermediation by competition resulting in loss of revenue and market share.

 ISO 20022 migration paves the way for comprehensive digital payments transformation and is an opportunity for banks to overhaul their entire payments processing and service offerings to customers.
-Use of ISO 20022 will give banks the chance to take a step back and look at their whole payments processing system in order to establish how to make the most of capturing, understanding and using the additional MX and ISO 20022 payment information in new ways.
+ISO 20022 migrations and other regulatory drivers will give banks the chance to take a step back and take a holistic look at their payments processing landscape in order to future-proof their payment process and to make the most of capturing, understanding and using the additional MX and ISO 20022 payment information in new ways.
 To ultimately create added value for customers.

-Acting as an “early adopter” of the holistic digital payments strategy will result in a competitive advantage – bringing earlier the benefits of harmonised standards, amortising the investments on the bank side, and securing end-to-end efficiency of the payments ecosystem.
-Yet it will require a clear and comprehensive strategy and it is critically important that senior management are involved from the very outset to secure the necessary commitment to the project, timely resources, and budget.
+Acting as an “early adopter” of the holistic digital payments strategy driven by an open and intelligent payments platform will result in a competitive advantage – bringing earlier the benefits of harmonized standards, amortizing the investments on the bank side - and securing end-to-end efficiency of the payments ecosystem.
+This migration towards a platform-centric, future-proof, payment processing will require a clear and comprehensive strategy.
+It is critically that senior management are involved from the very outset to secure the necessary commitment to the project, timely resources, and budget.